apache/arrow/docs/source/cpp/acero/developer_guide.rst

 * Any PR will need to have the following:

-  * Unit tests convering the new functionality
+  * Unit tests converting the new functionality

   * Microbenchmarks if there is any significant compute work going on